aaronsaray/aaronsaray.com/README.md

 Where CSS can be any supported language.
 The initial indent of the code should be no spaces.

+Code should be indented with only two spaces, and should make every effort not cause the code block to need to scroll at largest allowed viewing.

+Code files that refer to the entire file should begin with that language's first tag.
+Others may make use of `start_inline=1`

+So if a PHP file is the entire file, it should have `<?php` to begin.
+If it's an excerpt, the definition should use `start_inline=1`.

 Images with thumbnails will be embedded like this:

     [![Load Time Analyzer - Test 2](/uploads/2007/test-2-load-time-analyzer.thumbnail.png)](/uploads/2007/test-2-load-time-analyzer.png){: .thumbnail}